Azure/communication-monitoring/README.md

 In order to join a specific call using the quickstart application, you will need to find the id for the call you're trying to join.
 Copy the call id to the app's textbox and click the start call button.

 The Inspector will be shown as a white square.
 This can be changed by clicking the open pop up button found in the UI.
-This button is calling the `open` function from the Communication Inspector API.
+This button is calling the `open()` function from the Communication Inspector API.

+### Adding changes

+Given the fact that this quickstart application installs the Communication Inspector package as if it was being installed from the remote origin, changes to the src folder will not automatically show in the quickstart application when saved.
+Once you've made all of the changes you want to see in action, restart the server by using the same `npm run start` command to allow building, packing and installing processes to take place.